steven112163/ID-based-revised/README.md

 1. Apache server IP: Add "ServerName 192.168.44.200" in apache2.conf, which is in /etc/apache2, and add "ServerName 192.168.44.200" in default-ssl.conf, which is in /etc/apache2/sites-available.

-2. httpd.conf: Replace the content of 000-default.conf, which is in /etc/apache2/sites-available, with that of httpd.conf
+2. httpd.conf: Replace the content of 000-default.conf, which is in /etc/apache2/sites-available, with that of httpd.conf.

-You can find how to setup the environment in step 1 and 2 on (https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-16-04), (https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-apache-in-ubuntu-16-04), and (https://www.digitalocean.com/community/tutorials/how-to-create-a-ssl-certificate-on-apache-for-ubuntu-14-04)
+You can find how to setup the environment in step 1 and 2 on (https://www.digitalocean.com/community/tutorials/how-to-install-linux-apache-mysql-php-lamp-stack-on-ubuntu-16-04), (https://www.digitalocean.com/community/tutorials/how-to-create-a-self-signed-ssl-certificate-for-apache-in-ubuntu-16-04), and (https://www.digitalocean.com/community/tutorials/how-to-create-a-ssl-certificate-on-apache-for-ubuntu-14-04).

-3. Login directory: Place the whole Login directory in /var/www/html
+3. Login directory: Place the whole Login directory in /var/www/html.

-4. portal.sql: put portal.sql in your database
+4. portal.sql: put portal.sql in your database.

 ## Usage